What Influences the Price of Steel?

 Today's Current Steel Price

-According to tradingeconomics.com steel prices reached a peak in January 2018 and while prices are relatively low today, prices are expected to remain volatile and could easily return to that near historic level.
+According to tradingeconomics.com steel prices reached a peak in May 2019 and while prices are relatively low today, prices are expected to remain volatile as evidenced by the spike in December 2019 and could easily return to that near historic level.

 When Should You Lock Your Building Price?

-If you’re looking to invest in a steel building, it’s important to take notice of these factors as they will greatly affect the price of your building.
-Steel prices, despite near record levels in 2018, are still historically low.
-Locking a price in at the current low steel prices is a great way to capitalize on the market and maximize the value of your steel building.
+If you’re looking to invest in a steel building, it’s important to take notice of these factors as it will greatly affect the price of your building.
+Steel prices have been historically volatile, and the events of 2019 further supports that trend.
+Furthermore, as we noted, lead economists like Al Remeithi project that the industry will continue its consistent growth.
+All these factors make locking in a building price at the current steel price the most important step in maximizing the value of your steel building.

-When we talk about locking a price in, we are referring to an advantage General Steel offers to potential buyers.
-Upon signing a contract to buy one of our steel buildings, General Steel allows you to lock the price of your steel building kit for up to 90 days.
+When we talk about locking in a price, we are referring to an advantage that General Steel offers to potential buyers.
+With just a small deposit on one of our steel buildings, General Steel allows you to lock the price of steel that you’re paying for for up to 90 days.
 Locking your price allows you to avoid the big swings in steel pricing and a surprising price tag on delivery day.
 As a successful business for more than two decades, General Steel has the stability and buying power to offer the highest quality product at a price you can afford.